 If you’re only using your colander to drain pasta, you’re tapping just a fraction of its potential.

 Sick of cleaning grease splatters off the stovetop after cooking your famous burgers?
-Prevent them by inverting a large metal colander over the frying pan.
-The holes will let heat escape but the colander will trap the splatters.
-However, be careful, as the metal colander will be hot—use an oven mitt or tea towel to remove it.
+Prevent them altogether by inverting a large metal colander over the frying pan.
+The holes will let heat escape, but the colander will trap the splatters.
+Exercise caution, as the metal colander will be hot—use an oven mitt or tea towel to remove it.